Player005/RecipeModification/docs/JSON_Syntax.md

 }
 ```

-This would match all recipes that create stone (i.e. smelting
+This would match all recipes that create stone (e.g. smelting
 cobblestone in a furnace).

 ```json5